Wave-Play/robo.js/packages/create-robo/docs/plugin-readme.md

 }
 ```

 That's it!
 Your Robo now has access to the additional features provided by this plugin.
-The plugin's commands and events are automatically linked, and if your Robo requires any additional bot permissions, they will be inherited when running `robo invite` to generate an invite link.
+The plugin's commands and events are automatically linked, and if your Robo requires any additional bot permissions, they will be inherited when running `npx robo invite` to generate an invite link.

 Enjoy your enhanced Robo! 🚀